Code-Institute-Submissions/milestone-project-117/README.md

 Chrome Developer Tool was used throughout the project to check the responsiveness of the pages.
 Another tool that was used was the page http://whatismyscreenresolution.net/multi-screen-test, where the page was simulated on a variatey of common devices.

 The project was also run across different web browsers such as Chrome, Internet Explorer and Microsoft Edge to make sure it looked the way it was intended.

+The toggle function of the navbar was tested to make sure it expanded and contracted as expected.

-All of the links has been tested to ensure none are broken and the form has been tested to make sure it requires the correct information.
+All of the links has been tested to ensure that none are broken, all links to external sites was tested and opens in a new window.
+The form has been tested to make sure it requires a 10 digit number to be entered in the phone number input field and that a @ sign is included in the e-mail input field.

 The CSS code was run through the [WC3 CSS Validator](https://jigsaw.w3.org/css-validator/) without any errors.